Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: GEPP and GECP growth factors in small neighborhoods

 \subsection{GEPP and GECP growth factors near extreme points}

-Using average-case analysis of GEPP in \cite{HT23}, Huang and Tikhomirov establish that polynomial GEPP growth holds with high probability when using small Gaussian perturbations, even when starting with worst-case exponential GEPP growth.
-We are interested in exploring what can be said explicitly about the polynomial growth that is then encountered on these extreme models.
+Huang and Tikhomirov \cite{HT23} establish that polynomial GEPP growth holds with high probability when using input Gaussian matrices, including small perturbations of the zero matrix.
+We are interested in exploring what can be said explicitly about the local growth behavior for extreme growth difference models.
+We will focus on analysis of a case for when GEPP growth far exceeds GECP growth here. \jpm{(An analogous case for the inverse relationship is found in \Cref{sec: CP > PP}.)}